mwheymans/psfmi/README.md

 categorical and restricted cubic spline predictors and interaction terms between all these type of predictors.

-Validation of the models can be performed with cross-validation or bootstrapping in multiply imputed data sets and pooled model performance measures as AUC value, R-square, scaled Brier score and calibration plots are generated.
+Validation of the prediction models can be performed with cross-validation or bootstrapping in multiply imputed data sets and pooled model performance measures as AUC value, R-square, scaled Brier score and calibration plots are generated.
 Also a function to externally validate logistic prediction models in multiple imputed data sets is available.

 ## Installation